luis7788/BD/README.md

 One of the requirements for this project was the development of a data migration system using three data sources:

 * **CSV** source
 * **JSON** source
 * Relational data

-There are four ways to popolate the DB, three of them use only one of the sources already refered, and the last one uses all of them.
+Four methods were developed to populate the DB.
+Three use only one of the sources mentioned above, and the last one uses all three sources simultaneously.

 ### Dependencies